Glossary

 wire protocol commands, which are used for various mixnet

-functions such as sending or retrieving a message, dirauth voting etc. For
+functions such as sending or retrieving a message and dirauth voting.
+For